Lucky Grills: Death

-Grills died in his sleep in Queensland.
+On 28 July, 2007, at the age of 79, Grills died in his sleep at his home on the Gold Coast in Queensland.
 On the day prior to his death he was still working and had made two public appearances back to back.
-His cremated remains were later interred in the Cheltenham Memorial Park (Wangara Road), Melbourne on 19 December 2007.
+A celebration of his life was held at Mermaid Waters.
+His cremated remains were later interred with his parents at Cheltenham Memorial Cemetery in Melbourne on 19 December 2007.
+'Make em Laugh’ is engraved on his memorial plaque.